Listing files in another directory

 Solution 1

-The first solution pipes the output of the ls command into the basename command (using xargs to feed the ls output onto the command line as parameter).
+ls command into the basename command (using xargs to feed the ls output onto the command line as parameter).
 In its raw form the ls -d command lists matching files but (importantly for this application) does not recurse into directories.
 So far, so good, the output from this command does however list the full matching path.
-The basename is used to extract the last element of the path, specifically the Screenflow directory names.
+The basename is used to extract the last element of the path, specifically the Screenflow directory names.1

 2